duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 uniprocessors - could disable interrupts
 - currently running code would execute w/o preemption
-- genearlly, too inefficient on multiprocessor systems
+- generally, too inefficient on multiprocessor systems
   - OS using this are not broadly scalable

 looking at 3 forms of hardware support